smbensi/kokoro/README.md

 ### Limitations

-Kokoro v0.19 is limited in some ways, in its training set and architecture:
+Kokoro v0.19 is limited in some specific ways, due to its training set and/or architecture:
 - [Data] Lacks voice cloning capability, likely due to small <100h training set
 - [Arch] Relies on external g2p (espeak-ng), which introduces a class of g2p failure modes
 - [Data] Training dataset is mostly long-form reading and narration, not conversation
 - [Arch] At 82M params, Kokoro almost certainly falls to a well-trained 1B+ param diffusion transformer, or a many-billion-param MLLM like GPT-4o / Gemini 2.0 Flash
-- [Data] Multilingual capability is architecturally feasible, but training data is almost entirely English
+- [Data] Multilingual capability is architecturally feasible, but training data is mostly English

+Refer to the [Philosophy discussion](https://huggingface.co/hexgrad/Kokoro-82M/discussions/5) to better understand these limitations.

 **Will the other voicepacks be released?** There is currently no release date scheduled for the other voicepacks, but in the meantime you can try them in the hosted demo at [hf.co/spaces/hexgrad/Kokoro-TTS](https://huggingface.co/spaces/hexgrad/Kokoro-TTS).